-4.6 Vexatious Complaints: If properly followed, a good complaints procedure will limit
+4.6 Vexatious Complaints: If properly followed, a good complaints procedure will limit the number of complaints that become protracted.
+However, there will be

 Confidentiality

 All records of complaints must be kept strictly confidential, except where a legitimate subject access request is made under The Data Protection Act 1998.